Faculty:Faculty of Science and Engineering

 There has been global media interest in this work over the years and he has been committed to communicating the excitement of biomedical science to lay audiences.

-During the pandemic that has affected his own family members, Justin has been motivated with his team to make a difference.
+During the pandemic, Justin was motivated with his team to make a difference.
 Following his Lancet journal publications describing using AI to find a new drug in early 2020 (now cited thousands of times), he led many of the mechanistic, laboratory and global studies leading to baricitinib’s FDA approval in November 2020.
 The WHO has given it its highest evidence level.

 Baricitinib has the greatest mortality benefits of any drug in the pandemic for hospitalized patients with COVID-19.
 A book he wrote describing the story of its discovery, Witness to Covid, is widely available.
 It is testament to the broad utility of AI, teamwork and collaboration.